appwrite/rfc/014-response-model.md

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 <!-- Write your answer below. -->
+1. What to do with response objects that contain dynamic fields like documents, user prefs etc

 ### Future possibilities